raharrasy/RL2019-BaseCodes/Exercise2/MonteCarlo/README.md

 Using similar codes as what you've seen in `__main__`, we are going to run your agent on a randomly sampled MDP and compare it's performance to our solution.
 For details on the experiment, refer to the **Marking** section in Exercise 2's README.

 ### Unit test marking
 We compare the results of updates from `learn()`.
 This function should return  **a tuple of two entries**.
 The first entry is the **complete Q-value table of all states**.
-The second entry is the **Q-value estimate after update of the states you've encountered in the episode ordered by their first time appearance in the episode**.
+The second entry is the **Q-value estimate after update of the state-action pairs you've encountered in the episode ordered by their first time appearance in the episode**.
 We will only use the second entry for automarking.

 As an example, let's say that an agent is exposed to the following sequence of experience:
 ```